 Many Renewalists say yes for prophecy.
 The biblical evidence favors them.
 Now what about prophets?
 (I have recently updated this post.)

 In fact, prophecy happens so often in our churches that we believe their biblical validity is a done deal.
 Questioning this is like asking whether the sun shines.
 We are so-called “continuationists” (those who believe the gifts of 1 Cor.
 12:7-11 continue today), so this post won’t debate that topic (but see I. E. 3., below).

-But what about the office of the prophet?
+But what about the gift of the prophet?
 Paul wrote: God gave “some as apostles, some as prophets, some as evangelists, some as pastors and teachers” (NET).
-If the latter three gifts or offices are going strong, why not the prophets (and apostles)?
+If the latter three gifts are going strong, why not the prophets (and apostles)?
 Does the prophet still exist today?
 Does Eph.
 2:20 and 3:5 close the door to them today?
 Those questions will be explored thoroughly in this post.

 I use the outline format just for clarity and conciseness.
 If you would like to see the verses, you can go to biblegateway.com and type in the references.

 This post has a companion piece:

 First, let’s look at prophecy.
 Then we’ll look at prophets.

 Do we understand this gift before we exercise it?